 Gathering Interest (Usury)

 A similar thing happens with Homo sapiens 1.0 regarding money lenders and the interest they charge.
-You can imagine events like the ones described above in the caveman example, and how that would have commonly happened.
 It was a natural five-step process:

 - Someone is desperate for credit.

 - A second person refuses to provide that credit.

 - The first person offers a substantial reward for said credit.